manujsdev/manu-blog-svelte/src/lib/articles/config-nvim-with-lua-statusline-and-tabs/index-en.md

   import GenericLink from '$lib/components/Link/GenericLink.svelte';
 </script>

-An important piece in our editor/IDE is the status bar, where we can see important information such as the mode it is in (insert, normal, visual, etc), Also, we can see what position on the page we are in, the type of file, etc..
+An important piece in our editor/IDE is the statusline bar, where we can see important information such as the mode it is in (insert, normal, visual, etc), Also, we can see what position on the page we are in, the type of file, etc..
 By default the status bar shows the file path and cursor position, and the mode.
 All this can be customized, even create your own plugin.
 For now, you can start familiarizing yourself with its documentation if you are curious:

 ```vim
   :help statusline